Accommodation in Murchison, at a glance

 Located on the south bank of the River Nile, Murchison River Lodge is a family-run lodge which offers panoramic views of the Nile and Murchison Falls National Park.

 The lodge was established by Chris and Georgie, a couple who wanted to provide quality accommodation for all travellers, regardless of their budget.
-The staff provide excellent service, including an evening escort from the restaurant to your accommodation since hippos often wander into the grounds at night.
+The staff provides excellent service, including an evening escort from the restaurant to your accommodation since hippos often wander into the grounds at night.

 Nile Safari Lodge